 The concept behind this quick repair is to take one supplement at a time, among those that we assume are broken.
 From the Commodore Plus/4 we put them on the C16 and see if it turns on.
 Conversely, we will take those of the Commodore 16 and put them on the Plus4.

-The first operation to carry out is to verify that the Commodore 16, present in my collection, works correctly.
-Luckily… it works!
+The first operation to be carried out is to verify that the Commodore 16, present in my collection, functions correctly.
+Luckily ... it works!

 Why this repair approach?

-It is well known that some components inside the Commodore 16, 116, Plus/4 (in short, the entire Commodore 264 series), are very delicate:
+It is known that some components internal to Commodore 16, 116, Plus/4 (in short, the whole Commodore 264 series), are very delicate:

-These components can be damaged by age and oxidation, as well as by overheating.
-For this, it can happen to store working computers, leave them turned off for a few years, and find them damaged when they are turned on.
+These components can damage age and oxidation, as well as for overheating.
+For this, it may happen to store the functioning computers, leave them off for a few years, and find them damaged to the lighting.

 Open the Commodore Plus/4 and Commodore 16